 However, you may not be able to take them if you have a history of substance abuse.
 Even if you don't have a history of substance abuse, these drugs can cause many side effects, including constipation, nausea, vomiting or sedation.

 N-methyl-d-aspartate (NMDA) receptor antagonists.
 This class of anesthetics works by binding to the NMDA receptors on the brain's nerve cells and blocking the activity of glutamate, a protein that plays a large role in relaying nerve signals.

-In studies, NMDA receptor antagonists ketamine and dextromethorphan were effective in relieving phantom pain.
+In studies, NMDA receptor antagonists ketamine and dextromethorphan helped relieve phantom pain.
 Side effects of ketamine include mild sedation, hallucinations or loss of consciousness.
 No side effects were reported from the use of dextromethorphan.

 As with medications, treating phantom pain with noninvasive therapies is a matter of trial and observation.
-The following techniques may relieve phantom pain:
+The following techniques may relieve phantom pain for some people:

 Mirror box.
 This device contains mirrors that make it look like an amputated limb exists.
-The mirror box has two openings — one for the intact limb and one for the stump.
+The mirror box has two openings — one for the intact limb and one for the residual limb.

 The person then performs symmetrical exercises, while watching the intact limb move and imagining that he or she is actually observing the missing limb moving.
-Studies have found that this exercise may help relieve phantom pain.
+Some studies, though not all, have found that this exercise may help relieve phantom pain.

 Surgery may be an option if other treatments haven't helped.
 Surgical options include:

 - Brain stimulation.
 Deep brain stimulation and motor cortex stimulation are similar to spinal cord stimulation except that the current is delivered within the brain.
 A surgeon uses a magnetic resonance imaging (MRI) scan to position the electrodes correctly.
 Although the data are still limited and these treatments aren't specifically approved for phantom pain, brain stimulation appears to be a promising option in selected individuals.